Obad94/vdf/README.md

 # VDF (Verifiable Delay Function) WebAssembly Library

+> **Forked and Updated from [autonomys/vdf](https://github.com/autonomys/vdf)**
+> Original repository archived in 2022 - This fork brings the VDF library back to life with modern compatibility and fixes.

 A high-performance WebAssembly implementation of Verifiable Delay Functions (VDF) supporting both Pietrzak and Wesolowski algorithms.
 This library allows you to generate and verify cryptographic proofs that require a specific number of sequential iterations, making it useful for time-locked proofs and proof-of-time mechanisms.

+## Credits

+This project is a fork of the original VDF WebAssembly library created by **Nazar Mokrynskyi** and the **Autonomys** team.
+The original work provided the foundation for:
+- Rust-based VDF implementations (Pietrzak and Wesolowski algorithms)
+- WebAssembly bindings and memory management
+- TypeScript wrapper interfaces

+### Original Contributors
+- **Nazar Mokrynskyi** - Original author and primary developer
+- **Autonomys Team** - Project maintainers and contributors

+### Current Maintainer
+This fork is maintained to address compatibility issues and bring the library up to modern standards with:
+- Node.js 16+ compatibility
+- Updated build processes and documentation
+- Bug fixes for buffer reference issues
+- Enhanced Ubuntu/Linux support

 ## Features